peterberkenbosch/spree_process_docs/outline.md

 ## Contributing to Spree

 * Developer focused usage guide on developing for Spree.
-* Best practises, ie class attribute setters instead of properties
+* Best practises, ie class attribute setters instead of using a property
-* Rdoc syntax
+* Yard documentation syntax
 * Style guides / quality tools
 * module prepend stuff
 * how to draft the perfect PR